compasjs/compas/docs/generators/introduction.md

 Compas' main feature set consists of target aware code generation.
-By utilizing a structure or specification, Compas can generate type definitions, validators, API clients, validating routers and database clients.
+By utilizing a structure or specification, Compas can generate type definitions, validators, API clients, routers and database clients.

 Taking the following OpenAPI specification